Our Second Year program seeks to disciple students to “sanctify Christ as Lord” in their hearts, both inside and outside the classroom (1 Peter 3:15).

 - Organizing and teaching at youth retreats

-The second year classes allow students to examine the Bible in a more “in depth” way, probing subjects that may have only been surveyed in the First Year program.
-Due to the smaller class size, discussions are easily facilitated, allowing students to interact more closely with teachers and peers.
+The second-year classes allow students to examine the Bible in a more “in-depth” way, probing subjects previously surveyed in the first-year program.
+In addition, due to the smaller class size, discussions are easily facilitated, allowing students to interact more closely with teachers and peers.
 Monday-Thursday students attend morning lectures and spend their evenings doing homework, having fellowship with one another, or spending time with staff.

 Passion Week of Christ

-Along with spending time in the classroom, second years will participate in outdoor activities organized by the staff for the sake of building relationships among the class while also giving an opportunity for students to observe how they respond to situations that may not necessarily be familiar territory for them.
-The Lord intends for us to acknowledge our need of Him as well as His availability and sufficiency to meet that need.
-This is the primary truth we seek to communicate through our outdoor activities in the second year program.
+Along with spending time in the classroom, second years will participate in outdoor activities organized by the staff to build relationships among each other while also allowing students to observe how they respond to situations that may not necessarily be familiar territory for them.
+These activities can be demanding in a variety of ways, and the purpose behind them is to consider one’s abiding relationship with Christ outside of the classroom setting.
+The Lord wants us to have a mindset of considering Christ in every circumstance of life, as well as to acknowledge our need of Him and His sufficiency to meet that need.
+This is the primary truth we seek to communicate through our outdoor activities in the second-year program.

 These activities include:

-Applications to our second year program are accepted from students who have completed one year at His Hill or another Torchbearers Center and who are in good standing with the center they have previously attended.
+Applications to our second-year program are accepted from students who have completed one year at any Torchbearers Center and who are in good standing with the center they have previously attended.

-If you have any questions or would like more information, please contact us!
+If you have any questions or would like more information, please get in touch with us!